 - Sale of services primarily consists of entry fee collection, other heads of income in this section are room rent collection from the resort, the share of restaurant and shop revenue and other counter collections.

 - Sale of products consists of the sale of merchandise and food & beverages (F&B) at the park.

-Below is the chart showing the breakup of revenue from operations for FY16.
+The breakup of revenue from operations for FY16:

 - 79% of the revenue is contributed from entry fee collection, service revenue stands at 86% of the total revenues from operations for the year-end FY16.